 KidneyCAN is dedicated to accelerating kidney cancer research.

-Our advocacy for the DoD Kidney Cancer Research Program resulted in appropriations of $40 million in fiscal year 2020 for kidney cancer research.
+Our advocacy for the DoD Kidney Cancer Research Program resulted in appropriations of $50 million in fiscal year 2022 for kidney cancer research, bring the 2017-2022 total to $185 million.
 In 2016, this number was $0.

 Please share this notice with other researchers in your network.